ClickFlick/candidate-evaluation-OmerOzkul/README.md

-# About this project
+# Digital Goods Store + Token Ledger System

-This project is developed for the display and sale of digital goods.
-You will be able to revolutionize the purpose of your project in just a few dozen minutes of creation, and show us the new and transformed look of your project.
+This project is developed for the display and sale of digital goods — now enhanced with a blockchain-style **Token Ledger** simulation.
+You will be able to revolutionize your project in just a few dozen minutes and experience a transformed utility with token minting, transferring, and real-time logging.

+> Developed by **Omer Faruk Ozkul**

 ## Tech Stack

 - Frontend: React.js, HTML, CSS
-- Backend: MockBee
+- Backend: MockBee, MirageJS (extended)
 - Payment Integration: Razorpay
 - Deployment: Netlify
-- Other Libraries and Tools: React Router, Axios, JWT, etc.
+- Other Libraries and Tools: React Router, Axios, JWT, Toast, React Tilt

 ## Features

+### Token Ledger (Simulated Smart Contract)

+- ✅ Mint Tokens (admin/owner only)
+- ✅ Transfer Tokens with password confirmation
+- ✅ Check balance (self and others)
+- ✅ Role-based access control for minting
+- ✅ Transaction log system (like a block explorer)
+- ✅ Logs page with user-friendly UI

+### Core eCommerce Functionality

 - Authentication
   - Login